 Your cooperation is required in following the guidelines below in order to ensure the safety of both personnel and equipment break downs:

 • Please rake leaves to the tree lawn.
 DO NOT PLACE LEAVES IN THE STREET.
 DO NOT PLACE LEAVES NEAR A FIRE HYDRANT.

 • Branches, twigs, sticks, rocks and grass clippings MUST NOT be mixed in with the leaves.
 This will cause damage and clogging to the leaf machines.

 CHIPPING WILL TAKE PLACE THE 1ST AND 3RD MONDAY'S OF THE MONTH, WEATHER PERMITTING.
-TWIGS AND BRANCHES MUST BE TRIMMED TO A LENGTH OF 4 FEET OR LESS, NOT BUNDLED, ALL FACING THE SAME DIRECTION AND PLACED ON THE TREE LAWN.
+TWIGS AND BRANCHES MUST BE ALL FACING THE SAME DIRECTION AND PLACED ON THE TREE LAWN.

 • The decision not to pick up leaf piles contaminated with any of the above items will be at the discretion of the Service Director.

 • If you prefer, you may bag your leaves for collection by our rubbish contractor.

 The Cuyahoga County Solid Waste District is one of 52 solid waste management districts created by Ohio’s counties following the passage of the Ohio Solid Waste Disposal Act in 1988.
 This law required districts to prepare and implement plans to reduce the amount of waste disposed in Ohio’s landfills by increasing recycling and waste reduction activities statewide.